- Free Consultation / No fees Unless We Win.

 Often the legal standard required to show that a school board is liable for the sexual abuse of children, particularly in public schools, is so high that victims are unable to recover for the full extent of the damages caused by the violation of trust.

-Our attorneys have been instrumental in the creation of law to protect children in public schools.
+Our attorneys have been instrumental in the creation of a law to protect children in public schools.
 In 2010, our firm argued that federal law provides a remedy for a young child when a principal and school board fail to adequately respond to allegations that a teacher committed sexual misconduct and that teacher later rapes a student.
 In a landmark decision, a federal appellate court agreed and reinstated the child’s case, which a lower court judge previously dismissed.